rerun-io/rerun_template/README.md

 Start by clicking "Use this template" at https://github.com/rerun-io/rerun_template/ or follow [these instructions](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

 Then follow these steps:
-* Run `scripts/template_update.py init --languages cpp,rust,python` to delete files you don't need (give the languages you need support for)
+* Run `pixi run scripts/template_update.py init --languages cpp,rust,python` to delete files you don't need (give the languages you need support for)
 * Search and replace all instances of `new_repo_name` with the name of the repository.
 * Search and replace all instances of `new_project_name` with the name of the project (crate/binary name).
 * Search for `TODO` and fill in all those places